coursehero/theia/docs/ar-render-service.md

 #### Monolith Changes

-`RenderBundle/RenderService` will need a way to resolve a component name (`StudyGuideApp`) to the node project it came from (`coursehero/components/study-guides`) and its hash.
+`RenderBundle/RenderService` will need a way to resolve a component name (`StudyGuideCourseApp`) to the node project it came from (`coursehero/components/study-guides`) and its hash.
 The js `gulp` build process will create a `Symfony/config/node-components.yml` file, which will contain an entry for all the packages under the namespace `coursehero/components/` and their correspoding hash values.

 node-components.yml: